 Available in men, women, and youth sizes in the colors black, navy, blue, brown, and purple.
 Also available as a hoodie.

 If you’re looking for a unique and handmade piece of jewelry for your cavy loving friend or family member, these earrings would make a great present.
-This pair of white guinea pigs is hand crafted from polymer clay, so not two sets are alike.
-These earrings are adorable and will make any guinea pig owner squee.
+These stud earrings are laser cut and engraved from engineered wood and handpainted.
+Makes a fun stocking stuffer.

 What’s the one thing that can make William Shakespeare’s Romeo & Juliet even better?
 Guinea pigs, of course!
 This fun picture book features photos of guinea pigs acting out the classic story of star-crossed lovers, including costumes and sets.
 It’s a great way to introduce children to classic literature and it makes a fun gift for guinea pig loving adults as well.